clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

 Since this gif is 4 years old now, I'll also add a few additional optimizers for comparison.

-It looks almost the same!
-I wasn't actually able to find the exact setup used for generating the gif (the initial starting point, and the learning rates used on all the optimizers) but I did a best effort approach on finding these and I thing  my results replicate the behavior shown in the original image.

-Since we're here, let's play around and learn how these optimizers behave in different settings!

 {::options parse_block_html="true" /}
 <details><summary markdown='span'>Code</summary>